ICE at Gaylord National is a super fun and very cool special holiday event to take your kids to! Check out this review for all the reasons why!

 Here are some of our favorite activities at Christmas on the Potomac:

 There are other activities you might want to check out while you are at the Gaylord National that are officially part of the Christmas Village.
-Some of them include:
+They change every year but some of them include:

 - a miniature train